HOUSE IN PALAU

 -Can I have a gun?

 No. Yikes.
-There is no crime on Angaur and guns are illegal anyway.
+There is virtually no crime on Angaur and guns are illegal anyway.
 Creepy.

 -What about mail service?